MrPyroTek/synced-interdimensional-cable/README.md

-# Interdimensional Synced TV YouTube Player
+# Interdimensional cable : Synced TV YouTube Player

 This web-based app allows users to watch YouTube videos across multiple channels, all synced to a 10-minute block schedule.
 The app uses the YouTube IFrame API to load and control videos and generates a video sequence based on a "seed" derived from the current date and time.